zeezephyr/citations-ai/README.md

   -w, --web             Start the web interface
   -c COLLECTION, --collection COLLECTION
-                        The name of the vector collection -d DATA_PATH, --data-path DATA_PATH
+                        The name of the vector collection -p DATA_PATH, --data-path DATA_PATH
-                        The path to persist the ChromaDB directory
+                        The path to the ChromaDB directory
 ```

 ## Run the indexer